playfulprogramming/playfulprogramming/content/blog/hard-grids-and-baselines-android-design-fidelity/index.md

 ## Introduction

-Android has two main TextViews; one of them is **AppCompatTextView**, which has been available for quite a while, and **MaterialTextView** (which extends AppCompatTextView).
-They are identical, with the latter allowing a line height attribute to be set in a textAppearance (if you don’t know what that means, no worries). _**Go with MaterialTextView**._
+Android has two main `TextView`s; one of them is `AppCompatTextView`, which has been available for quite a while, and `MaterialTextView` (which extends `AppCompatTextView`).
+They are identical, with the latter allowing a line-height attribute to be set in a `textAppearance` (if you don’t know what that means, no worries). _**Go with `MaterialTextView`**._

-With Android 9.0 Pie, Google introduced 3 new attributes for TextViews: *firstBaselineToTopHeight*, *lastBaselineToBottomHeight* and *lineHeight*.
+With Android 9.0 Pie, Google introduced 3 new attributes for `TextView`s: `firstBaselineToTopHeight`, `lastBaselineToBottomHeight` and `lineHeight`.
 These control everything you’d need to build a UI with.

-However, if you seek fidelity, you’ll find that _**lineHeight**_ on Android differs from other platforms and most design tools.
+However, if you seek fidelity, you’ll find that `lineHeight` on Android differs from other platforms and most design tools.

 ## How is it any different?